Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

 		callf Draw_Digit
 	%end

-We could similarly use `b` and `c` as return values, without needing to allocate space for more variables.
-Then, all we need to do is determine where to draw each digit.
-Let's assign a Sprite Address for each, as seen above:

-	thousands_digit_sprite_address = $2a
-	hundreds_digit_sprite_address  = $2c
-	tens_digit_sprite_address      = $2e
-	ones_digit_sprite_address      = $30

-Then, we can draw each 8-Pixel * 8-Pixel Digit in a Row, keeping the Y-Position Constant while Moving the X-Position Over For Each Digit:
+What we're doing is determining where to draw each digit by assigning `b`, and then calling the `Draw_Digit` function four times, drawing each number and then moving it over to the right to draw the next.
+We can draw each 8-Pixel * 8-Pixel Digit in a Row this way, keeping the Y-Position Constant while Moving the X-Position Over For Each Digit.
+This way, we can use just one Sprite Address for all four numbers!

-	mov #8, b
-	mov #0, c
-	P_Draw_Sprite thousands_digit_sprite_address, b, c
-	mov #16, b
-	P_Draw_Sprite hundreds_digit_sprite_address, b, c
-	mov #24, b
-	P_Draw_Sprite tens_digit_sprite_address, b, c
-	mov #32, b
-	P_Draw_Sprite ones_digit_sprite_address, b, c

 In theory, we'd be able to draw text in the same way, by mapping Alphabetic Letter Graphics.
 In the Next Lesson, we'll be adding up all the skills we've learned to make a Game, so stay tuned!